-Meaningful conversations with an individual, their families and / or legal proxy about their goals and preferences, are central to person-centred high quality Anticipatory Care Planning (ACP).
+Meaningful conversations with an individual, their families and / or legal proxy about their goals and preferences, are central to person-centred high quality future care planning.

 Good outcomes depend on professionals using sensitive and effective communication behaviours and clear language within a robust overall conversation framework.
 Wherever possible they should take place face-to-face.
 However the COVID-19 pandemic has shown that it is also possible to use video (NHS Near Me) or phone.
 This is more likely to be acceptable if an established relationship exists between the person and the health or care professional.